lex-node/governance/constitution/constitution.md

 * **POKT Block Reward:** the POKT that is automatically minted in accordance with the Pocket Protocol every time a proposed block is validated by Validator Nodes on the Pocket Network for inclusion in the Pocket Blockchain
 * **POKT DevFund Award:** the portion of each POKT Block Reward that is allocated to the Council On-Chain Treasury in accordance with the Pocket Protocol.
 * **Protocol Upgrades:** software updates to Pocket Core, approved according to PIPs
+* **Quorum:** the minimum percentage of Voting Tokens held by Council Members that must have been voted to approve, reject or abstain on a proposal in order for such proposal to be eligible for approval or rejection.
 * **ReturnOnInvestmentTarget:** an off-chain pricing parameter, enabling the Council to signal how many days they believe it should take an App to achieve the USD/Relay Target Range, accounting for the opportunity cost of using the Pocket Network versus competing services
 * **Seed Node:** a Node (other than a Validator Node) that: (a) maintains a copy of the 'Node Address Book' for the Pocket Network and engages in the related peer ID discovery and peer ID propagation activities; and (b) dispatches relay requests to Validator Nodes.
 * **Signaling Era:** the period before automatic cross-chain execution of the Council’s decisions is achieved
 * **Signaling Vote:** a vote that does not have the intent of executing an action upon completion, but is instead used to assess the sentiment of the Council
 * **Stakeholder:** any Party who has a valid Governance Stake.
-* **Supermajority Approval:** 80% Support and 50% Minimum Approval from Voting Token holders
+* **Supermajority Approval:** 80% Support and 50% Quorum from Council Members.
-* **Support:** the percentage of votes on a proposal that the total "Yes" votes (by Voting Token holders) must be greater than for the proposal to pass
+* **Support:** the minimum percentage of Voting Tokens held by Council Members comprising a Quorum that must have been voted to approve a proposal in order for such proposal to be considered approved.
 * **SupportedBlockchains:** a whitelist parameter defining which blockchains are permitted to generate Block Rewards, to limit revenue generation capabilities to blockchains with enough traction that they would not facilitate self-dealing by Nodes (wherein they stake as an App and, due to low traction, are matched with their own Node and can thereby process fake relays)
 * **Unbonding Period:** the period of time that an App or Node must wait after revoking their Bonded status to receive their staked POKT
 * **User:** has the definition set forth in Article 2.1.